nicholaswmin/automap/README.md

 ## Defining models

-This module is not an OM/ORM so there's no schema definition.

 To make an object graph persistable just:

 - **Use the provided `List` type instead of an [`Array`][array]**